refugerpg/refuge/corebook/characters/dependent-scores.md

 # Traits
 Traits are the more character-centric counterpart to Abilities.
 While usually conferring bonuses to skill rolls and to characters in the situations they encounter, Traits can also be used to adopt non-class skills as class skills.

 The number of traits a character acquires is based on his or her class’s Trait score, as well as his or her Perception score.

 # Morale
+Morale reflects a character's ability to contribute effectively to a team.
+High morale characters may be natural, charismatic leaders, while low-morale characters might be stony lone-wolves or constantly bicker.
+A team's morale is calculated by adding together its characters' morale scores — that is compared to a target morale score (10 points per character), and the team receives bonuses or penalties for each 25% they depart from that ideal.